Self-Sovereign Identity and eIDAS 2.0: An Analysis of Control, Privacy, and Legal Implications: Assessing eIDAS 2.0 Against SSI Criteria

-To reduce unnecessary access restrictions and support continuous digital representation: \begin{itemize} \item Allow natural persons to access and operate their wallet instances as long as both the wallet and the hosting device remain secure. \item Support the creation of anonymous and pseudonymous identifiers by users, enabling individuals to maintain digital identities even without possessing a valid PID. \item Ensure that the validity state of an EUDIW does not depend on holding a valid PID; instead, allow PID-dependent services to verify PID only when required, while other services may rely solely on other identifiers. \item Enable the use of autonomously generated DIDs backed in the Wallet Secure Cryptographic Device (WSCD) or Wallet Secure Cryptographic Application (WSCA), ensuring independent self-representation.
+To improve structural access restrictions and support continuous digital representation: \begin{itemize} \item Allow natural persons to access and operate their wallet instances as long as both the wallet and the hosting device remain secure, potentially user-controlled self-custody EUDI wallets or emerging cloud-based wallets \cite{sabanic2025confidential, zhou2025dstack}. \item Support the creation of anonymous and pseudonymous identifiers by users, enabling individuals to maintain digital identities even without possessing a valid PID. \item Ensure that the validity state of an EUDIW does not depend on holding a valid PID; instead, allow PID-dependent services to verify PID only when required, while other services may rely solely on other identifiers. \item Recommend, within the exiting regulatory ARF, the use of autonomously generated DIDs backed in the Wallet Secure Cryptographic Device (WSCD) or Wallet Secure Cryptographic Application (WSCA), ensuring independent self-representation.

-\item Allow the binding of user-generated DIDs to official eIDs and other credentials.
+\item Recommend the binding of user-generated DIDs to official eIDs and other credentials.

-\item Allow legal persons \footnote{A Legal person varies according to each government laws (registration in some countries is required as soon as the the business is running regardless of its state, while in others it dependents on the type of the business, its size or its annual estimated turnover \cite{vermeulen2012liability}). } to create multiple DIDs while relying VCs for secure authentication, authorization, and recognition of legitimacy in transactions, recognizing that identifiers alone are not sufficient for legal verification.
+\item Recommend legal persons \footnote{A Legal person varies according to each government laws (registration in some countries is required as soon as the the business is running regardless of its state, while in others it dependents on the type of the business, its size or its annual estimated turnover \cite{vermeulen2012liability}). } to create multiple DIDs while relying VCs for secure authentication, authorization, and recognition of legitimacy in transactions, recognizing that identifiers alone are not sufficient for legal verification.

 \end{itemize}